-10 College Money Myths
+10 College Money Myths to Avoid

-Posted by Madison
+Posted by Madison on August 28, 2017

-If you have kids heading to college this fall, be sure to have some open discussions about money with them before they go.
-In addition, a check in call after a month to discuss money isn’t a bad idea.
+If you have kids heading to college this fall, be sure to have some open discussions about money with them.

 College Money Myths

-Myth 7.
-Buy everything you could possibly need.
+8. Myth: Buy everything you could possibly need.
 You can save a bundle by waiting to finish your shopping.
 Before leaving for school, I made sure to buy everything on those college checklists.
 It wasn’t until I was there that I realized I could still go to a store and buy some stuff; you might find you don’t even need it all to begin with.

-Myth 8.
-Assume your belongings are insured.
+9. Myth: Assume your belongings are insured.
 Inform your insurance agent that you are moving out.
 Determine if your belongings will be insured under your homeowners policy, or check out a renters policy.
 You’ll also want to let them know if you are taking your car, as it will be garaged at a new location.
 Don’t end up uninsured in the event of a fire or other catastrophe.

-More College Money Resources:
+More College Money Resources

 You can get my latest articles full of valuable tips and other information delivered directly to your email for free simply by entering your email address below.
 Your address will never be sold or used for spam and you can unsubscribe at any time.